uadmin/uadmin-docs/_build/html/_sources/api/register_functions.rst.txt

 .. _Back To Top: https://uadmin-docs.readthedocs.io/en/latest/api/register_functions.html#register-functions

-RegisterInlines is a function to register a model as an inline for another model.

-Function:

 .. code-block:: go

     func RegisterInlines(model interface{}, fk map[string]string)

+RegisterInlines is a function to register a model as an inline for another model.

 Parameters: